Humpback Whale Research

-Our Gulf of Maine Humpback Whale Catalog is a synthesis of more than three decades of research on unique individuals.
+Our Gulf of Maine Humpback Whale Catalog is a synthesis of more than four decades of research on unique individuals.
 It combines detailed data on life history, behavior, spatial distribution, human impacts and laboratory studies such as molecular genetics.
 The catalog is the foundation of our Gulf of Maine research and is meticulously curated and updated to maintain its unique scientific value.
 New techniques for determining pregnancy, health, age and relatedness in large whales are also being developed and ground-truthed with these data.

 Outside of the Gulf of Maine, the Center has undertaken extensive research in the West Indies, where humpback whales from all North Atlantic feeding grounds mate and calve.
 CCS scientists also played important roles in the international YONAH project that studied humpback whales across their known North Atlantic range.
 Together with a recent follow-up project (MONAH), YONAH has contributed to the understanding of the recovery status of this species in the North Atlantic.